mnoferestibrocku/dataset-repo/KernelTracing/README.md

 The process of collecting traces is encompassing the following steps:

-# Running LTTng
+# Step 1: Running LTTng

 Within our artifact, we create a channel consisting of eight buffers, each with a size of 64MB.
 This channel encompasses all system calls and events.
 Additionally, we incorporate contextual details like process name, PID, and TID into the events.
 The details of the tracing process are encapsulated within the "[tracing.sh](https://github.com/mnoferestibrocku/dataset-repo/blob/main/KernelTracing/tracing.sh)" script, which outlines the configurations and procedures for tracing.

-# Creating the Experiment Scenarios
+# Step 2: Creating the Experiment Scenarios

 Following figure gives an overview of the scenario used to create the system artifact.
 ![image](https://github.com/mnoferestibrocku/dataset-repo/assets/131692985/5a332c24-baa0-48a9-b823-e9d345110a70)